Xikai-Liu/Verb-Metaphor-Detection/README.md

 # **Verb-Metaphor-detection**

-The code for paper "Combining the Attention Network and Semantic Representation for Chinese Verb Metaphor Identification"
+Code for "Combining the Attention Network and Semantic Representation for Chinese Verb Metaphor Identification"

 ## Reproducing Results